 Pre Conference Speaker

-Chef Schoonmaker is a graduate of Johnson & Wales University and is currently the Director and Executive Chef and Director of the Rosemary & George Dawson Inn at Centra Health in Lynchburg, Virginia and has worked in the healthcare industry for 21 years in both contract and self op foodservice operations.
-Chef is a Certified Executive Chef and Certified Culinary Administrator through the American Culinary Federation, serving as the education chair for the Southwest Virginia Chefs Association, and is a Certified Dietary Manager and Certified Food Protection Professional, serving as the membership chairperson for the Association of Nutrition Food Service Professionals Virginia Chapter.
+Timothy Schoonmaker, MBA, CEC, WCEC, CCA, CDM, CFPP, FMP, MCFE is the Corporate Director and Executive Chef and Director of the Rosemary & George Dawson Inn at Centra Health in Lynchburg, Virginia and has worked in the healthcare industry for 21 years in both contract and self op foodservice operations.
+Chef is a Certified Executive Chef and Certified Culinary Administrator through the American Culinary Federation, serving as the education chair for the Southwest Virginia Chefs Association, and is a Certified Dietary Manager and Certified Food Protection Professional, serving as the membership chairperson/Newsletter Editor for the Association of Nutrition Food Service Professionals Virginia Chapter.
 Chef is also a member of the Association for Healthcare Foodservice, serving on the benchmarking committee and self op committee and on the AHF Board.
 Chef also is the President of the board for Big Brothers, Big Sisters of Central Virginia, and serves on the Social services board for the City of Lynchburg.